 How to Choose the Right Draw Weight Range

-Because of that, most beginners to compound archery as well as more experienced bowhunters choose to select a bow with as much draw weight as they can reasonably draw and hold.
+Because of that, most beginners as well as more experienced bowhunters choose to select a bow with as much draw weight as they can reasonably draw and hold.
 This means the bow will be as fast as possible when leaving the riser, leading to the flattest possible trajectory.

 Most compound bows have a heavier draw weight in order to create more inertia to the arrow and flatten the trajectory in order to compensate for any small errors in terms of distance to the target.
 This makes a compound bow an excellent option when shooting targets over an unknown distance.